 - Typical Users: TYPO3 is frequently used by authorities, municipalities, universities, public law corporations, and other organizations operating in regulated and audit-driven environments.

-The most important are:
+The most important of them are:

 - BITV 2.0 and WCAG 2.1 Level AA for the accessibility of technology